apache/allura/pyforge/docs/platform_tour.rst

 -------------

 We've mentioned artifacts a couple of times now without definition.
-An artifact, as used in the new Forge, is some object that a plugin needs to store in the forge.
-The platform provides facilities for controlling access to individual artifacts if that's what the plugin designer favors.
-For instance, the Forum plugin allows a user to edit or delete their own posts, but not to edit or delete others (unless the user has the 'moderate' permission on the forum itself).
+An artifact, as used in the new Forge, is some object that a tool needs to store in the forge.
+The platform provides facilities for controlling access to individual artifacts if that's what the tool designer favors.
+For instance, the Forum tool allows a user to edit or delete their own posts, but not to edit or delete others (unless the user has the 'moderate' permission on the forum itself).
-Some examples of artifacts in the current plugins:
+Some examples of artifacts in the current tools:

 - Forum: Forum, Thread, Post, Attachment
 - Wiki: Page, Comment, Attachment